 Happy memories create stable emotional foundations for your children and a deeper sense of belonging for all family members.
 Make plans for the family to do things together regularly.
 Have a routine, such as having dinners together, or going on weekly family outings.
 Birthdays and other special occasions are also great times to collect positive memories and make emotional deposits in your family’s “resilience bank”.

-Related: Building Good Parent-Child Relationships
+Related: Building Good Parent-Child Relationships-Babies

 Changes such as moving house or switching schools or jobs can affect the entire family as they often take people out of their comfort zones.
 You can show your kids how best to react in such situations.
 Set a good example through your own willingness to learn, make mistakes, and learn some more.
-This preps your family for bigger challenges that may occur.
+This prepares your family for bigger challenges that may occur.

 Related: Mental Toughness is like a Fruit Bowl